HarshitKaushik/java-cheat-sheet/README.md

         // provide a default constructor.
         // Animal animal = new Animal(); //COMPILER ERROR!

-        // The only way we can create Animal1 object is by using Animal animal = new Animal("Tommy");
+        // The only way we can create Animal object is by using Animal animal = new Animal("Tommy");
     }
 }